cdd/rspec-multiprocess_runner/README.md

 that not that many RSpec options really make sense to pass this way.
 In particular, file selection and output formatting options are unlikely to work the way you expect.

+Runs as a head node node by default.
+The following command mimics the defaults:

+    $ multirspec -p 2222 -n 5 [Files]

+A corresponding node node, for a head node on `head_node.local` would be:

+    $ multirspec -H head_node.local -p 2222 -n [Files]

+N.B.
+You must include the same files for the nodes as the head node.

+A corresponding set up for a node node using SSH would be:

+    $ ssh -nNT -L 2500:localhost:2222 head_node.local &
+    $ multirspec -H localhost -p 2500 -n [Files]
+    $ kill $(jobs -p)

+N.B.
+Ensure that the head node has tcp local port forwarding permitted.

 ### Rake